Wildfire forces thousands from popular Lake Tahoe resort

 It's among nearly 90 large blazes in the U.S. Many are in the West, burning trees and brush sucked dry by drought.
 Climate change has made the region warmer and drier in the past 30 years and will continue to make the weather more extreme and wildfires more destructive, according to scientists.

-In California alone, more than a dozen large fires are being fought by more than 15,200 firefighters.
+In California alone, more than 15,200 firefighters are fighting more than a dozen large fires.
 Flames have destroyed about 2,000 buildings and forced thousands to evacuate this year while blanketing large swaths of the West in unhealthy smoke.

 In Southern California, a section of Interstate 15 closed Sunday after winds pushed a new blaze, the Railroad Fire, across lanes in the Cajon Pass northeast of Los Angeles.